zcash/zips/zip-XXXX.rst

 The state of play
 -----------------

-In Zcash, the addition of the Electic Coin Company (ECC) and the Zcash Foundation skew this balance.
+In Zcash, the addition of the Electric Coin Company (ECC) and the Zcash Foundation skew this balance.

 Both organizations are comprised of Zcash founders, developers, researchers, and